-'''

-S4 method for signature 'Chromatogram, CentWaveParam'

-findChromPeaks(object, param, ...)

-S4 method for signature 'MChromatograms, CentWaveParam' findChromPeaks(object, param, BPPARAM = bpparam(), ...)

-S4 method for signature 'MChromatograms, MatchedFilterParam' findChromPeaks(object, param, BPPARAM = BPPARAM, ...) '''
+''' S4 method for signature 'Chromatogram,CentWaveParam' findChromPeaks(object, param, ...)
+S4 method for signature 'MChromatograms,CentWaveParam' findChromPeaks(object, param, BPPARAM = bpparam(), ...)
+S4 method for signature 'MChromatograms,MatchedFilterParam' findChromPeaks(object, param, BPPARAM = BPPARAM, ...) '''

-object a Chromatogram or MChromatograms object.

-param a CentWaveParam object specifying the settings for the peak detection.
-See peaksWithCentWave() for the description of arguments used for peak detection.
+object a MSnbase::Chromatogram or MSnbase::MChromatograms object. param a CentWaveParam object specifying the settings for the peak detection.
+See peaksWithCentWave() for the description of arguments used for peak detection. currently ignored.
+BPPARAM a parameter class specifying if and how parallel processing should be performed (only for XChromatograms objects).

-. currently ignored.

-BPPARAM a parameter class specifying if and how parallel processing should be performed for more information.

-(only for XChromatograms objects).
 It defaults to bpparam().
-See BiocParallel::bpparam()
+See BiocParallel::bpparam() for more information.